 You can change your contribution percentage and investments anytime.
-Please refer to the Contributions Change Guide linked to the right for instructions on changing your contributions and allow for 2 payroll cycles to see the changes become effective.
+Please refer to the Contributions Change Guide for instructions on changing your contributions and allow for 2 payroll cycles to see the changes become effective.
 If you have questions about setting your contributions or which investments are best for you, you can meet with a Fidelity advisor for a complimentary advisory session.
 Additionally, all 401(k) participants are eligible for a complimentary advisory session with Fidelity.
-Login to the Fidelity Member Portal or call Fidelity at 1-800-835-5095 to make changes or set-up an advisory session.
+Log in to the Fidelity Member Portal or call Fidelity at 1-800-835-5095 to make changes or set up an advisory session.

 Company Match and Vesting

 Currently, the company will contribute on a discretionary basis to your savings by matching 25% of your total contribution (including the catch-up for those 50 or older) to the Traditional and/or Roth 401(k), up to the annual IRS limits.
 Employees are immediately 100% vested in the company match.

 Note: Company contributions do not impact the annual IRS limits.

 You can rollover part or all of an eligible rollover distribution you receive from an eligible retirement plan.
 An eligible retirement plan is a qualified Section 401(a), a 403(a) annuity plan, a 403(b) annuity contract, an eligible 457(b) plan maintained by a governmental employer, and an individual retirement account and individual retirement annuity; pension plans cannot be rolled into the Plan.
 To start a rollover, log into the Fidelity Member Portal and select Quick Links> Rollovers> Start a Rollover> Rollover to Plan.